Pagan kingdom: Disintegration and fall

 After their 1287 invasion, the Mongols continued to control down to Tagaung but refused to fill the power vacuum they had created farther south.
 Indeed, Emperor Kublai Khan never sanctioned an actual occupation of Pagan.
 His real aim appeared to have been "to keep the entire region of Southeast Asia broken and fragmented."
-At Pagan, one of Narathihapate's sons Kyawswa emerged king of Pagan in May 1289.
+At Pagan, one of Narathihapate's sons Kyawswa emerged as king of Pagan in May 1289.
 But the new "king" controlled just a small area around the capital, and had no real army.
 The real power in Upper Myanmar now rested with three brothers, who were former Pagan commanders, of nearby Myinsaing.
-When the Hanthawaddy Kingdom of Lower Myanmar became a vassal of Sukhothai in 1293/94, it was the brothers, not Kyawswa, that sent a force to reclaim the former Pagan territory in 1295–96.
+When the Hanthawaddy kingdom of Lower Myanmar became a vassal of Sukhothai in 1293/94, it was the brothers, not Kyawswa, that sent a force to reclaim the former Pagan territory in 1295–96.
 Though the army was driven back, it left no doubt as to who held the real power in central Myanmar.
-In the following years, the brothers, especially the youngest Thihathu, increasingly acted like sovereigns.
+In the following years, the brothers, especially the youngest, Thihathu, increasingly acted like sovereigns.

 To check the increasing power of the three brothers, Kyawswa submitted to the Mongols in January 1297, and was recognised by the Mongol emperor Temür Khan as viceroy of Pagan on 20 March 1297.
 The brothers resented the new arrangement as a Mongol vassalage as it directly reduced their power.
 On 17 December 1297, the three brothers overthrew Kyawswa, and founded the Myinsaing Kingdom.
 The Mongols did not know about the dethronement until June–July 1298.
 In response, the Mongols launched another invasion, reaching Myinsaing on 25 January 1301, but could not break through.
-The besiegers took the bribes by the three brothers, and withdrew on 6 April 1301.
+The besiegers took the bribes of the three brothers, and withdrew on 6 April 1301.
 The Mongol government at Yunnan executed their commanders but sent no more invasions.
 They withdrew entirely from Upper Myanmar starting on 4 April 1303.

 By then, the city of Pagan, once home to 200,000 people, had been reduced to a small town, never to regain its preeminence.
-(It survived into the 15th century as a human settlement.)
+(It survived into the 15th century as a settlement.)
 The brothers placed one of Kyawswa's sons as the governor of Pagan.
 Anawrahta's line continued to rule Pagan as governors under Myinsaing, Pinya and Ava Kingdoms until 1368/69.
 The male side of Pagan ended there although the female side passed into Pinya and Ava royalty.
 But the Pagan line continued to be claimed by successive Burmese dynasties down to the last Burmese dynasty Konbaung.